-Paper 1: Factors affecting participation in physical activity and sport (2 hours) 35% weighting of final qualification.
+Paper 1: Factors affecting participation in physical activity and sport (2 hours)

 Paper 2: Factors affecting optimal performance in physical activity and sport (2 hours).
-35% weighting of final qualification.

 The practical module will be assessed by an external moderator during the Lent Term of Year 13.
-30% weighting of final qualification.